Probate Attorneys in Houston Preventing Costly Probate Headaches

 As there’s not enough knowledge or a clear route to estate planning for many, we’re here to change that and make a path where there isn’t one so that more people and valuable assets are safe from probate court.

 When wills or estate plans are unclear and not legally sound, the probate court has a difficult time authenticating and, therefore, approving a person’s end-of-life plan.
-Our probate attorneys, therefore, take an exceptionally diligent and proactive approach to help you identify the best asset protection strategies to avoid legal troubles down the road for your simple or complex estate.
+Our probate attorneys take an exceptionally diligent and proactive approach to help you identify the best asset protection strategies, and litigate serious probate matters down the road for your simple or complex estate.

-Because the attorney-client relationship is at the very center of what we do and why we do it, our seasoned probate attorneys with The Hatchett Law Firm will step in and help you:
+Because the attorney-client relationship is at the very center of what we do and why we do it, our seasoned probate attorneys with The Hatchett Law Firm, PLLC will step in and help you:

 - Better understand the probate process